konstellation-io/website/content/en/docs/KRE/getting_started/core_concepts.md

 Using the admin web app you will be able to manage users, permissions and runtimes.

-### Projects (a.k.a.
-Runtimes)
+### Runtimes

-Inside KAI Server you install Projects.
-A project is identified by a name and a description, you can upload as many versions for it as you need.
+Inside KAI Server you create runtimes.
+A runtime is identified by an ID and a name, you can upload as many versions for it as you need.

 A project represents a single application, with different versions and all the tools and resources related to it, such as monitoring, audits, users, workflows, data, etc.

 ### Versions

 A version is a collection of all things needed for your solution to work, like code for each node, models, assets...
 This is a key concept in KAI Server because if you make changes at any level, model or code, you then have a new version that must be uploaded and deployed.
 This make versions immutable entities easier to track and debug over time.
-To upload your versions into a project you will need a KRT file.
+To upload your versions into a runtime you will need a KRT file.

 The initial state of a version is stopped.
 A stopped version doesn't consume any resource in the cluster.
 When you start a version, all needed resources are created, but it is not accessible from the outside.
 You have to publish a version if you want to call it from the outside.